lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 Utilizing converted images of ongoing sessions
 ----------------------------------------------

-Converting an ongoing session into an image allows you to select this image from the environments in the session launcher when creating a new session.
+Converting an ongoing session into an image allows users to select this image from the environments in the session launcher when creating a new session.
 This image is not exposed to other users and is useful for continuing to use the current session state as is.
 The converted image is tagged with ``Customized<session name>``.